 The bright orange (or silver option) Jackery Giant lives up to its name as a hefty charger weighing in at 10.4 oz (the same as the IOGEAR GearPower) but also because it's a heavyweight champ in other ways as well.

 For the large 10,400mAh capacity, it's one of the cheapest chargers you can get.
 The Giant also travels well and can be taken on outdoor adventures thanks to its ability to hold a charge for a long time, though you'll need to charge the battery itself a whole night (about 10 hours) for a full charge beforehand.

 The battery also packs a little LED flashlight which can be activated by pressing the power button twice (to avoid accidental usage), and is pretty handy if you're camping or need to find something in a flash.

-The Jackery Giant did a good job charging our S4 and iPad 4 simultaneously - 10% to 95% and 47% to 96% in about two and a half hours, respectively.
+The Jackery Giant did a good job charging our S4 and iPad 4 simultaneously - 10 percent to 95 percent and 47 percent to 96 percent in about two and a half hours, respectively.
 What's more, it even had enough juice to charge up the iPhone 5 up, with two light bars remaining.

 If you're only planning to get the Giant as an occasional backup, it will hold a charge for up to six months.